yogdagharat/Multiverse/README.md

 - Upload the source codes cloned from the Git repository to Jupyter Notebook.

-- Install all the dependencies.
+- Install all the dependencies using another terminal.

 ```
 $ docker ps